Decline in Profit of The Reject Shop: How it Rose Again to Profitability 🐉

 Another is that shoppers don’t see the price difference to be that big.
 They now think of low prices based on competitive pricing from the likes of Aldi, K-Mart, Target and even Coles and Woolworths.
 The competition-based pricing method applied here.

-Using the advantages and disadvantages of competitive pricing strategy here can either save The Reject shop or could further drive them to bankruptcy.
+Using the advantages and disadvantages of a competitive pricing strategy here can either save The Reject shop or could further drive them to bankruptcy.

 Parallel importing of branded fast-moving consumer goods could be the last avenue of the Reject Shop’s competitive advantage.
 Instead of purchasing the merchandise directly from the manufacturers, they rely on a foreign third party to purchase for them.